healthyregions/oeps/metadata/Opioid_Outcomes.md

 ### Description of Data Processing:

 Data was cleaned and variables were renamed to shorter, abbreviated labels.
 The average drug overdose mortality rate variable (*OdMortRtAv*) was calculated by taking the 5-year average from 2015 to 2019).
+The ratio of MOUD access to drug overdose mortality rate (*OdMrtMoudR*) was calculated using the most recent (2021) drug overdose mortality as: *(MOUD access)/(OdMortRt)*

 ### Key Variable and Definitions: